Exabyte-io/documentation/docs/accounts/ui/preferences/api.md

 ### Animation

-The same new token which was generated in the previous step will now get deleted from the list:
+The same new token which was generated in the previous step will now get deleted from the list.

 <img data-gifffer="/images/delete-token.gif" />